Bailey Island Bridge

 National Historic Civil Engineering Landmark Bailey Island Bridge Harpswell, Maine Presented 1984

 This 1150 ft. bridge is an exceptional engineering solution to meet unusual conditions and is the only one of its kind in the world.
 Open split Maine granite cribwork permits free flow of swift tidal currents, boat traffic, withstands saltwater exposure and ice floes.
 Completed in 1928.
 Engineer L.N.
 Edwards.

 Erected 1984 by American Society of Civil Engineers.

 Location.
 43° 45.015′ N, 69° 59.236′ W. Marker is in Harpswell, Maine, in Cumberland County.
 Marker is at the intersection of Harpswell Island Road (Maine Route 24) on Harpswell Island Road.
+In granite block at northeast corner of bridge.
 Touch for map.
-In granite block at northeast corner of bridge.
 Marker is in this post office area: Bailey Island ME 04003, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 11, 2017.
-This page originally submitted on September 9, 2017, by Marc Belanger of Taunton, Massachusetts.
-This page has been viewed 59 times since then.
-Photos: 1, 2, 3, 4. submitted on September 9, 2017, by Marc Belanger of Taunton, Massachusetts. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 5, 2020.
+It was originally submitted on September 9, 2017, by Marc Belanger of Reno, Nevada.
+This page has been viewed 272 times since then and 48 times this year.
+Photos: 1, 2, 3, 4. submitted on September 9, 2017, by Marc Belanger of Reno, Nevada. • Bill Pfingsten was the editor who published this page.